alzh9000/predictron/README.md

-# Predictron - the future of prediction based entertainment on Tron!
+# Predictron - the future of prediction based entertainment on TRON!

 # OLD:
 # Peer to Peer Sports Betting Dapp